PapirusDevelopmentTeam/papirus-icon-theme/README.md

 sudo apt-get update
 sudo apt-get install papirus-icon-theme
 ```
-**NOTE:** If you get a error like this when running the 2nd comand:
+**NOTE:** If you get a error like this when running the 2nd command:
 ```
 gpg: failed to start the dirmngr '/usr/bin/dirmngr': No such file or directory
 gpg: connecting dirmngr at '/tmp/apt-key-gpghome.n6DTgEC7J8/S.dirmngr' failed: No such file or directory